 - Teach the proper and effective use of big data in Graduate School of Political Management courses and executive workshops

-The Initiative consists of three parts: a seminar series, research program, and course development.
+The Initiative consisted of three parts: a seminar series, research program, and course development.

-To stay abreast of the work done on this subject at the George Washington University and elsewhere, the Initiative will periodically convene seminars featuring practitioners, scholars, and students in dialogue on the latest developments in big data.
+To stay abreast of the work done on this subject at the George Washington University and elsewhere, the Initiative periodically convened seminars featuring practitioners, scholars, and students in dialogue on the latest developments in big data.

 Previous events have engaged academic and corporate leaders on the latest developments in data analytics and campaigning.

 As the first and foremost school of applied politics, GSPM has always sought to give its students training in the latest tools and tactics.
 Accordingly, the school’s core research methods course, “Political Data and Analytics” will incorporate information on big data learned from Shenkman Initiative discoveries.
-Additionally, a cluster of courses dedicated to the teaching of how to apply big data for political success: “Digital Strategy,” “Targeting and Voter Contact,” “Maximizing Social Media,” and “Digital Content Creation,” are set to debut in the coming years.
+Additionally, a cluster of courses dedicated to the teaching of how to apply big data for political success: “Digital Strategy,” “Targeting and Voter Contact,” “Maximizing Social Media,” and “Digital Content Creation,” have launched.